breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 #### Internship

 That summer, I was lucky to get an internship with Ginger.io, out in mythical San Francisco.
-I'd never been to SF, and didn't know much about Ginger.io.
+I'd never been to SF and didn't know much about Ginger.io.
 But on paper, it was perfect.

 Ginger.io was a small-ish startup, with ~20 engineers.
 Their goal was to provide mental healthcare to people without the usual means of access—something I'm personally passionate about.